 - The Healthy Business Traveler stays connected

-Let’s dig into these 7 habits of health business travelers a bit more.
+Let’s dig into these 7 healthy travel habits a bit more.

 The Healthy Business Traveler always watches their calories

 It starts with planning and preparation.
-Recommend to the customer some healthier options for dinner – chances are they will be fine with it too.
+Maybe, you recommend some healthier options to your customer for dinner – chances are they will be fine with it too.
 Or don’t be ashamed if you don’t get the giant killer sandwich that the eatery is known for – get something smaller.
 There’s no shame in eating healthy.

 On the other hand, don’t flagellate yourself.
 Feel free to splurge every once in a while – especially at those really unique places.
 But, make it up with a lighter lunch, or a few extra minutes on the elliptical.